 Dear Trying to Diet,

-Let's start with aspartame.
+First: a look at aspartame.
 Despite controversy over its potential health risks, the US Food and Drug Administration (FDA) maintains that aspartame is a safe sugar substitute.
-There is one exception: people with phenylketonuria (PKU) should avoid aspartame because it contains phenylalanine, an amino acid that's difficult to metabolize for people with this condition.
+There is one exception: it's advised for people with phenylketonuria (PKU) to avoid aspartame because it contains phenylalanine, an amino acid that's difficult to metabolize for people with this condition.
 A large body of research also refutes the claim that aspartame increases the risk of cancer.

 When it comes to diet products, if it seems too good to be true, it probably is!
 There are no miracles or secrets to thinness out there, so be wary of diet fads and gimmicks that want to sell you a "quick fix."
 Some diets and weight-loss products are more effective or more risky than others, so you may want to check out the specific reviews in the Related Q&As.
 It takes commitment and willpower to lose weight the old-fashioned way, through healthy eating and regular exercise, but these habits will keep you fit and firm for the long haul.
 Here are some tried-and-true tips for good nutrition and fitness to help you safely lose weight and improve your overall health:

 - Set realistic weight loss goals (perhaps you've already reached a good weight for your body type).